-Topped with apples, almonds and lightly sweetened with maple syrup, these steel cut oats make a warm and healthy meal that's easy to prepare in an Instant Pot, giving you breakfast in less than 30 minutes!
+Topped with apples, almonds and lightly sweetened with maple syrup, these steel cut oats make a warm meal that's easy to prepare in an Instant Pot, giving you a small batch breakfast in less than 30 minutes!

 This is one of those posts that I thought about for a while and decided not to do because there are so many other posts on how to make steel cut oats in the Instant Pot.
 Then I tried a few of them and realized that most of them didn't quite work in an IP mini so decided to write it after all.